joybanerjee08/taskit.ai/README.md

 - **Balancing AI Accuracy:** Striking the right balance between AI-generated tasks accurately reflecting the webpage content and the need for user customization.
 - **Chrome Extension Limitations:** Working within the constraints of Chrome extensions to ensure smooth functionality and data management.
 - **UI/UX Optimization:** Creating a clear and efficient user experience that balances feature-richness with intuitive navigation.
+- **Keep Alive:** Keeping the background process alive when Gemini is generative the tasks.

 **Accomplishments I'm Proud Of:**

 - Successfully integrating generative AI to automate task creation from web content.
 - Building a fully functional to-do list app within the Chrome extension framework.
 - Offering users multiple ways to export and utilize their task lists for further action.
-- Keeping the background process alive when Gemini is generative the tasks

 **What I Learned:**